 softened butter or canola oil to grease pan

 - Bake for 50-55 minutes or until a knife or toothpick inserted in the center of the loaf comes out clean.
-Let loaf cool on a wire rack.
+Let loaf cool on a wire rack about 20 minutes before serving.